learn-alexuser01/live-patch/readme.markdown

 # live-patch

-live patch a running program
+patch the source code of a running program

 Currently this module is nothing more than cheap parlor tricks.